Z Force (Bangladesh): Kamalpur Border Outpost Attack

 On 31 July 1971, Mukti Bahini under the command of Major Ziaur Rahman fought against the Pakistani troops stationed in Kamalpur.
 Since the Kamalpur post was close to the border, it was decided that Mukti Bahini with the support of regular Indian army troops would attempt to capture the post.
 The Pakistani post was first subjected to artillery bombardment.
 The Mukti Bahini troops under the cover of supporting fire from Indian army almost reached to the mouth of Pakistani bunkers.
 However, once the supporting fire was stopped by Indian army, the Mukti Bahini troops were mowed down by machine-gun fire.
 The attack was called off because of heavy casualties.
-Captain Salahuddin Momtaz of Mukti Bahini was killed in this battle.
+Captain Salauddin Mumtaz of Mukti Bahini was killed in this battle.

 Later from 14 November to 4 December 1971, in order to capture Kamalpur, a second battle of Kamalpur took place.
 The Kamalpur was subsequently captured on 4 December 1971 by combined strength of Bangladesh and Indian army.

 Nakshi Border Outpost Attack

 Nakshi Border Outpost was situated in the Sherpur District, where the Pakistan Army formed a strong position.
 The border outpost became a target of "Z" Force because of its geographical importance.

 Soon Captain Amin Ahmed Chowdhury, the Commander of Alpha Company and Lieutenant Modasser Hossain Khan, the Commander of Charlie Company was sent to defeat the Pakistanis of that camp.
 The two companies with great speed ran into the area and were able to enter into the fifty yards region.
 With great show of courage, they attacked the position of Pakistani Army.

 The Pakistanis fled from the camp and took shelter in a forest which was nearby.
 But soon they attacked the freedom fighters with mortar shell with field mines also interrupting the operation of the 'Z Force' companies.

-In this battle Captain Amin Ahmed got injured from to machine gun bullets.
+In this battle, Captain Amin Ahmed got injured from to machine gun bullets.
 Major Aminul Haque saved him, risking his life.

 Battle at Ghashipur

-On 10 September the Delta Company of 1st Battalion of East Bengal Regiment formed a strong defence at the Ghashipur.
+On 10 September, the Delta Company of 1st Battalion of East Bengal Regiment formed a strong defence at the Ghashipur.
 Ghashipur was a location near the Kamalpur Border Outpost.

 Ghashipur was considered as a lifeline of the strong position of Pakistan Army in Kamalpur.
 Pakistani Army was anxious about their safety in Kamalpur due to the strong position of the 'Z Force' in Ghashipur.
 To remain safe from the sudden attack of freedom fighters Pakistan Army launched an attack on the Ghashipur Defense of 'Z Force'.

 The attempt of cleansing the freedom fighters from Ghashipur went up in smoke.
 Pakistan Army had to flee at the end of the battle after suffering huge casualties.
 Lance Nayek Yousuf and Subedar Mozammel of the regiment was martyred in the battle.